thejameshoward/EKKOTools/README.md

 `EKKOTools` is a package which provides useful tools for ingesting and analyzing the summary scan files produced by the EKKO CD Microplate Reader

 ## Installation
-Install the package using pip.
-Make sure you are in the parent directory of the project (the one that contains the setup.py)
+Clone the repository and cd into the root directory which contains setup.py

+    cd EKKOTools/
     pip install .